 Quad Folding Chairs

-The most common camping chairs would have to be the quad folding chairs, where the four legs join together to form a cylindrical shape.
-They are definitely the most common chairs you will see around the campsite, but they aren't necessarily the most comfortable (in my humble opinion).
+The most popular camping chairs would have to be of the quad folding variety, where the four legs join together to form a cylindrical shape.
+They are definitely the most common you will see around the campsite, but they aren't necessarily the most comfortable (in my humble opinion).

 Cheaper quad folding chairs with a canvas type fabric and little support underneath the seat will be the ones most likely to sag over time.